ark-network/ark/website/docs/learn/clark.md

 ## Storage Requirements

-A final big difference between clArk and covenant Ark is that in the VTXO tree, the commitments to child transactionis are the signatures of the transcations and not the transaction templates.
+A final big difference between clArk and covenant Ark is that in the VTXO tree, the commitments to child transactions are the signatures of the transactions and not the transaction templates.
 In Ark, child transactions are encoded into the output covenants of the parent, so they can just be deterministically created and spent as such.